ceph/ceph/doc/man/8/ceph-rest-api.rst

-    specifies the client 'name', which is used to find the client-specific configuration options in the config file, and also is the name used for authentication when connecting to the cluster (the entity name appearing in ceph auth list output, for example).
+    specifies the client 'name', which is used to find the client-specific configuration options in the config file, and also is the name used for authentication when connecting to the cluster (the entity name appearing in 'ceph auth ls' output, for example).
 The default is 'client.restapi'.

 .. option:: -i/--id id